Trawais/kiwi-qa-case-study/README.md

 The main complication has been during the set-up phase in the very beginning, because there is no sandbox prepared on the internet for the Cypres, Cucubmer and typescript combination.
 Well actually there are somes, but none of them has been prepared for the latest (10.*) cypress.
+So I must combine multiple manuals and prepare it by myself.
+Which was I guess wanted at the end.
-Also there is a error in the example code for the cucumber preprocessor plugin configuration what took me some time to find.
+Also there is an error in the example code for the cucumber preprocessor plugin configuration what took me some time to find.

 I cannot wait to discuss all topics about what I've done wrong and what can be done better.
 I believe there will be plenty of such things, because Cypress has never been my primar testing framework.